 Queens University Belfast, Two-Stroke Engines and Motorcycle Grand Prix Racing Legends

-When I was a young fella I decided that I wanted to become a mechanical engineer, I always had an interest in machines and engines and I managed to get myself onto the mechanical engineering degree course at the Queen's University Belfast.
-While there I found myself working in the lab with a guy called Ray McCullough.
+While in school I decided that I wanted to become a mechanical engineer.
+I always had an interest in machines and engines and I managed to get myself into the mechanical engineering degree course at the Queen's University Belfast.
+While there I found myself working in the engine lab with a guy called Ray McCullough.

 I was working on a project involving dual ignition, under the supervision of Professor Robert Fleck, former head of the School of Mechanical & Aerospace Engineering in Queen's.
 Ray was in the lab to help me build (and rebuild) the test engine on the dynamometer.
 He was a complete gentleman and I have fond memories of working with him, we even managed to blow the odd piston.